 Cost of living in El Salvador

 El Salvador's cost of living is lower than the global average, making it a relatively cheap place to live.
+In Mercer's 2023 Cost of Living Survey, San Salvador was ranked as the 176th most expensive city out of 227 cities worldwide.
 Rent is extremely affordable and general living costs are low, although some items come at similar prices to those in the US, such as certain foods and drinks.

 Expat families and children